 3D Shapes and Patterns

 I learned to do parametric designs with grasshopper folowing the tutorials.
 I was super exited to discover all the possibilities this software could give us... but found it really hard to understand.
-Even the tutorial were hard to follow.
 I learned the hard way!
 Mostly by clicking too mush stuff and ending up with weird problems that I had to fix.
+I followed Aldo Sollazzo's tutorial on how to parameter a mask design.
+(You can find all fabricademy Grasshopper tutorials here).

 For this part, I had my own 3D printer I borrowed from a relative, a creality ender 3.
 But i had some problems with it.
 At first, the extrusion was weird, put it wasn't the temperature or a setting of the machine.
 When I tried to get the filement out of the tube, it was jammed.
 I opened the heating element and mannaged to getting the plastic out following a tutorial.
 I brought it to the lab and we changed the tube, since the part close to the heating element was all black and in a bad state.
 We did a quick test print and everything seemed to work correctly.
 But when I got home, I realised that it didn't solve my problem.
 The nozzle gave me only half the amount of PLA it was supposed to. when I opened the machine, plastic was pouring from everywere; on top of the heating element and around the nozzle.
 I was thinking maybe the nozzle wasn't the right size or wasn't tight enough.
 That wasn't it!
 Desperate, I asked for help at a local 3D printing shop.
 For anyone living in Montreal, Please visit this place!
 The guy fixed everything while explaning to me what the problem was, he did a hole checkup of my machine and he even took the time to remplace some part I was worried would worn out soon.
 For about 5$, he saved me so much time!
 My machine was like new!
 In the end, the problem was this; there was a big gap between the tube and the end of the nozzle.
 It's a common problem, so I tought I'd share.
 Here's a wonderfull video explaining the problem.
 The guy from the shop explained to me that to close this gap, the nuzzle actually needs to be tighten to the tube, instead of the heating element.

-The guy cheked the "roulettes" and found out that the ones from the Y axis were loose.
-By tightening them, he fixed another problem I had from time to time when making big prints.
+He found out that the "roulettes", the ones from the Y axis, were loose.
+By tightening them, he fixed another problem I had from time to time when making big prints (those weird stairs were not part of the design!).

 PLA and TPU